How to Sell a House

 How long does it take to sell a house?

 The home selling process can take as little as a few weeks, or it can take more than six months.
 In 2020, houses were on the market for an average of 24 days, and under contract for an average of 46 days.
 To estimate how long it could take to put your house on the market, consider how many home upgrades you need to do.
+Then read this list of 25 creative ways to sell your house fast.

 When is the best time to sell your home?